Ip Man 4: The Finale poster

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This illustrates the protagonist's commitment to Ip Man chooses to travel to San Francisco to secure a recommendation letter for his son's education, stepping into the unfamiliar Western world., moving from reaction to action.

 The Collapse moment at 79 minutes (75% through) represents the emotional nadir.
-Here, Yonah's father Wan is killed by Geddes during a violent confrontation at the INS office, representing the death of innocence and peaceful coexistence., shows the protagonist at their lowest point.
+Here, Yonah's father Wan is killed by Geddes during a violent confrontation at the INS office, representing the death of innocence and peaceful coexistence., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 83 minutes initiates the final act resolution at 79% of the runtime.
 Ip Man decides to challenge Geddes directly, understanding that he must fight not just for justice but to demonstrate that Chinese dignity and martial arts deserve respect in both East and West., demonstrating the transformation achieved throughout the journey.